 So don’t let what you possess own you.
 Learn to let go and free up some space in your home and your mind.
 Learning how to declutter will do so much for you than give you more space in your home.

-If you want to know more about the psychology behind putting our self worth in our belongs, I recommend reading this study in the Journal of Consumer Psychology.
+If you want to know more about the psychology behind putting our self-worth in our belongings, I recommend reading this study in the Journal of Consumer Psychology.

 The biggest reason why decluttering is so hard is because you don’t feel like you have time.
 Time is hard to come by.
 This life is busy and society puts pressure on us to be busy.
 It’s like if you aren’t on the go all of the time, then you are doing something wrong.
 I get it.
 Time is hard to come by, but it’s also an excuse.
 You make time for what is important.
 Really want to declutter?
 Then make time.